sourcegraph/handbook/content/departments/engineering/teams/code-intelligence/index.md

 2017 - Over time we started to experience some issues with language servers.
 They can be difficult to deploy, slow at runtime, slow to adopt by members of their respective language communities, and slow to develop.

-2018 - We added a new basic code navigation that is built on search-based heuristics to allow us to provide quick and good enough i.e. "imprecise" support for the [most popular programming languages](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22).
+2018 - We added a new basic code intelligence that is built on search-based heuristics to allow us to provide quick and good enough i.e. "imprecise" support for the [most popular programming languages](https://sourcegraph.com/extensions?query=category%3A%22Programming+languages%22).

 2019 - While looking for more efficient alternatives to language servers we found LSIF (Language Server Index Format) which provided an index-based implementation of precise code navigation (similar to srclib) with the advantage of being able to build on top of the work done in the LSP community (LSIF and LSP are sister protocols).